We practice what we preach

 (Avalanche criterion)"]

-We can more generically visualise this process as inputing any digital data through a hash function to produce a fixed length output.
+We can more generically visualise this process as inputting any digital data through a hash function to produce a fixed length output.

 flowchart TD